Visas for non-EU/non-British students on your French trip

 School trip visa guidance from the French Consulate

-• Have their own valid passport;
+• They have their own valid passport, recognised by France;

-• Be resident in the UK
+• They are resident in the UK (valid residence permit)

 Important notes: